netsec-ethz/rains/DDoS-attacks.md

 # DDoS attacks on RAINS

-In this section we analyze the security of RAINS by looking at different kind of attacker models.
+In this section we analyze the security of RAINS based on different kind of attacker models.
 We demonstrate several attacks against a RAINS server or the networking infrastructure.
-For each of these attacks we suggest possible defense mechanism which an operator of rains servers can deploy to protect against them.
+For each of these attacks we suggest possible defense mechanism which an operator of RAINS servers can deploy to protect against them.
 Some of the defenses are generally applicable and some require additional features provided by next generation networks such as SCION.
 We are only discussing attacks where the computational power of the attacker and the defender are similar (linear).
-Once an attacker is exponentially stronger than a defender he can just overwhelm the defender's resources with his sheer power (computational and monetary wise).
+Once an attacker is exponentially stronger than a defender he can just overwhelm the defender's resources with his sheer power (computational and/or monetary wise).
 We are not considering passive attackers in this section as they cannot interrupt the naming service just by observing the network (privacy is part of another section).

 ## Attacker model 1

-- Can send queries
+1. Has access to many different devices which are able to send queries
-- Cannot break cryptography
+2. Cannot break cryptography
-- Does not have authority over a zone
+3. Does not have authority over a zone
-- Can have access to many different devices
+4. Has knowledge about the topology of the network
-- Has knowledge about the topology of the network
+5. Is similar in strength as the defender (linear)

 ### RAM and cache exhaustion attacks